 The NDH Food Pantry is stocked with donated non-perishable food items.
 By leveraging our partnerships with businesses, non-profits and other organizations, we are able to positively, and significantly, impact neighbors with great partners such as the Food Bank for the Heartland and Saving Grace.

-Every Friday from 12-2PM under the north awning.
+Every Friday from 12-2PM.
 Food from Saving Grace.

 Third Wednesday of each month from 10AM-2PM.
 Food from Food Bank of the Heartland.